 Being in the market only four to seven months each year would have a tax penalty for some investors.
-Whether that penalty would be serious enough to offset the benefit of tripling, quadrupling, and more the performance of the Dow, S&P 500, and NASDAQ over the long term, is certainly doubtful, but in any event would be difficult to determine in a manner satisfactory to everyone.
+Whether that penalty would be serious enough to offset the benefit of doubling and tripling the performance of the Dow, S&P 500, and NASDAQ over the long term, is certainly doubtful.
+But in any event it would be difficult to determine in a manner satisfactory to everyone.

 Tax rates vary dramatically depending on an investor's tax bracket.
 Additionally, some states impose additional state taxes on capital gains, while others do not.